Our Singapore Airlines Suites class review from Sydney to Singapore.

 On landing we were first off the plane, so quickly through immigration.
 Our bags had been labelled “Priority” and so were amongst the first on the baggage carousel.
 Within only a few minutes we were on our way into Singapore.

 How am I ever going to go back to economy?
 Everything was just so easy on this trip.
 It’s hard for me to make a true judgement on whether or not this was a good first class flight as I have not been on any others, but it was certainly preferable to economy by a long way.
-It was also much more comfortable that the business flights I have done previously on Emirates Boeing 777.
+It was also much more comfortable that the business class flights I have done previously on Emirates Boeing 777.
 It really does make such a difference landing and then not feeling like a zombie after a long haul flight.

 Suites class is definitely worth the points I spent on the flight.
 Unfortunately due to changes in the frequent flyer programs, this trip will be more expensive in the future.
 Paying cash for this flight would not be an option for me, but I will be saving my points for more business and first class flights.
-I am also looking forward to trying Singapore Airlines new suites which should be rolled out later in 2017.
+I am also looking forward to one day trying Singapore Airlines new suites which should be rolled out later in 2017.

-Postscript: Adding this after our twelve hour economy flight on Singapore Airlines between Singapore and Copenhagen.
+Postscript: Adding this after our twelve hour economy flight on Singapore Airlines between Singapore and Copenhagen a few months later.
 I am DEFINITELY saving my points for business class.
 This flight in economy was so not fun!